sigmaboy/nopaystation_scripts/README.md

 ## Requirements
 * bash
 * curl
 * [*pkg2zip*](https://github.com/mmozeiko/pkg2zip) with the patch from [here](https://github.com/mmozeiko/pkg2zip/pull/16.patch).
 If you need informations how to apply patches, open an issue.
+Every script except **download2torrent.sh** works without the patch.
 If you use openSUSE you can install pkg2zip from the Packman repository (patch included).
 ```bash
 # zypper install curl pkg2zip